 As much as they will probably be very unimpressed with you, having your family help with cleaning tasks can make them a lot more fun.

-Get your toddler cleaning windows like I did – she volunteered.
+Get your toddler cleaning windows.
+This is something my kids loved helping with when they were little.
 Or have a conversation while you help one another clean the kitchen.
 Your cleaning time could double as family bonding time, and make you a lot less resentful next time you are picking up after your kids yet again!

 5. The Right Tools

-But seriously, having good habits to prevent your home getting too messy or grubby can really help reduce that cleaning time, not to mention having a clutter free home.
+But seriously, having good habits to prevent your home from getting too messy or grubby can really help reduce that cleaning time, not to mention having a clutter-free home.
 While these things can cut down cleaning time dramatically, sadly there will always be cleaning to be done so we might as well make cleaning fun!

 Here are some of my favourite cleaning and decluttering posts: